-Cindi Yang, director of Community Partnerships and Child Care Services, Children and Family Services, joined the department in August 2015.
-She oversees Child Care Assistance, Child Development Services and the Office of Economic Opportunity.
-She leads work to promote the well-being of children and self-sufficiency of families by delivering quality child care, child development and economic support services to children and families.
+Cindi Yang, director of Child Care Services Division, Children and Family Services, joined the department in August 2015.
+She oversees Child Care Assistance and Child Development Services.
+She leads work to promote the well-being of children and self-sufficiency of families by delivering quality child care, child development, and support services to children and families.

 Prior to beginning her career with the Minnesota Department of Human Services, Yang served as the director of Programs and Public Policy at Neighborhood House, a partner of the Minnesota Department of Human Services, that operates diverse programs to help stabilize the lives of Minnesota families and break the cycle of poverty.
 Yang was also a Community Faculty professor at Metropolitan State University’s department of social work.